 I have a whole post about the day trip we took while we were in Paris to the Loire Valley, but I seriously cannot recommend this trip enough!

-With visits to 3 dreamy castles, 2 wine tastings at 2 castles plus lunch at one, it was a great day trip to get a feel for the history, castles, and even wine from this region of France.
-Here is the exact tour we took with Get Your Guide and we absolutely loved it!
-While pricier at about $169 per person, it includes the transfer from Paris, entrance to all the castles, lunch, and wine.
+With visits to 2 dreamy castles, a wine tasting at a castle plus lunch in Blois, it was a great day trip to get a feel for the history, castles and even wine from this region of France.
+Here is the tour we took with Get Your Guide and we absolutely loved it!
+While pricier at about $162 per person, it includes the transfer from Paris, entrance to all the castles, a guide, and wine.

-Another day trip includes a short visit to the Palace of Versailles, prior home to the famous Marie Antoinette and has a ton of history!
+Another day trip includes a visit to the Palace of Versailles, prior home to the famous Marie Antoinette which has a ton of history!
 If you’d prefer to stay closer to Paris, this is a great option to book a tour of Versailles.
-The cost is $67 per person for a skip-the-line ticket, transfer, and audio guide.
+The cost is $118 per person and is a bike tour which includes train tickets to Versailles, the bike, a guide, a garden ticket, entrance to the chateau itself as well as the Grand and Petit Trianons and Marie Antoinette’s Hamlet.

 After your fabulous day trip, spend one last night in Paris before departing for the next part of your 7-day tour of France!